Have you ever been caught out by estate agent fees?

 Estate agents are cashing in on the increasing demand for residential property by forcing buyers to pay thousands of pounds in fees they don’t need to, the HomeOwners Alliance says in a new report.

-The study identified a general lack of transparency by many estate agents who charge house hunters between 1% and 2.5% (plus VAT) for a sole-agency contract.
+The study identified a general lack of transparency by many estate agents who charge house hunters between 1% and 2.5% (plus VAT) for a contract.
 Dispute with agents is at present the primary reason behind complaints filed with the HomeOwners Alliance, the organisation said.

 Just 2% of agents communicate clearly the levies they impose on their websites, with the vast majority (82%) not mentioning fees at all, the report found.
 Many agents even failed to say whether VAT was calculated in their fees, even though they are legally bound to do so.